open/close all folders

 - Sonic X: Sonic is fazed into the background as the role of The Ace, with Audience Surrogate Chris Thorndyke played more as the show's lead.
-Thus, the more colorful side cast he encounters are the main draw.
+Thus, the more colorful side cast he encounters become the main draw.

 - Sasahara in Genshiken is pretty passive as an otaku.
-Unlike the rest in the club, he's lacking an overriding passion for any one thing, and serves as the entry point for the non-otaku/closet otaku readers.
+Unlike the rest of the club, he's lacking an overriding passion for any one thing, and serves as the entry point for the non-otaku/closet otaku readers.
 In later issues, some characterization sauce is swirled in when his sister is introduced; his annoyance at her shallowness is the first negative emotion he shows.